 Breaux Bridge, Louisiana

-Every May, thousands of tourists descend upon the 8,139-resident town of Breaux Bridge, Louisiana, aka the “Crawfish Capital of the World” and birthplace of crawfish étouffée, for the annual Breaux Bridge Crawfish Festival.
-But this tiny Southern charmer in St. Martin Parish, two hours west of New Orleans, offers good eating all year long.
-Hit up Poche’s for étouffée and pork backbone stew, Acadian Jerky Co. for boudin sausage and smoked spare rib po’boys, and Cajun Claws for down-home seafood boils.
+At the start of every May, thousands of tourists descend upon the 8,227-resident town of Breaux Bridge, Louisiana, aka the “Crawfish Capital of the World” and birthplace of crawfish étouffée, for the annual Breaux Bridge Crawfish Festival.
+Although the festival has been postponed indefinitely due to the COVID-19 outbreak, this tiny Southern charmer in St. Martin Parish, two hours west of New Orleans, offers good eating all year long.
+Hit up Poche’s for étouffée and pork backbone stew, Acadiana Jerky Co. for boudin sausage and smoked spare rib po’boys, and Cajun Claws for down-home seafood boils.

 Beyond grub, Breaux Bridge is close to the cypress-rich canoe country of Atchafalaya National Wildlife Refuge, or you can go birding and ‘gator-spotting at the swampland preserve at Lake Martin.
 There’s skeet shooting aplenty and jambalaya cookouts, along with quirky bric-a-brac shops like Lagniappe Antiques.